frontegg/frontegg-android-kotlin/docs/usage.md

 ## Logout user

-To log out the user, simply call the `FronteggAuth.instance.logout()` method.
+To log out the user, simply call the `requireContext().fronteggAuth.logout()` method.
 This will clear all user data from the device.

 ```kotlin